 Back up to online services?
-Users needed accounts at each, and none of the services supported all file types, so your data ended up scattered all over the place.
+Users needed accounts at each, and none of the services supported all file types, so data would end up scattered all over the place.
 Verdict: Not easy.

 Back up to our online storage?
 The backup would be current, kept off-site, and updated automatically.
-It was easy to for people to use, and easy to understand.
+It would be easy for people to use, and easy to understand.
 Verdict: Easy!

 Don’t brainstorm forever.
 Problems don’t get solved on ideas alone.

 We decided to back up to our online storage!
 It met many of the key goals.
 We started building.

 We built a backup software installer, a way to pick files and folders to back up, and the underlying engine that copies the files to remote storage.
 We tried to make it comfortable by minimizing clicks and questions.

 This approach seemed easy enough to use—at least for us—but it turned out not to be for our target users.

 We thought about the original answer we heard: “I tried it…and it was too hard and too expensive.”